Business Competencies Courses

 Using Demand Management to Reduce Total Cost of Ownership

-This 1-day program provides guidance on how to build and sell a business case to peers, management, and third parties.
+This 1-day program guides you in building and selling a business case to peers, management, and third parties.

 As a result of attending this course, participants will: